Home » Blog » Exchange Server » How to Migrate Exchange 2010 to 2016 – Complete Step-by-Step Process

 Commonly Asked Queries

-Q. Is this aforementioned utility free to use or need a license to perform migration?
+Q. Is this aforementioned utility free to use or does it need a license to perform migration?

-A. This Exchange 2010 to 2016 migration tool is not free to use but offers a free trial version.
+A. The tool to migrate Exchange 2010 to 2016 is not free to use but offers a free trial version.
 If you want to try the demo version of this utility before purchasing the licensed version, then you can download and try the software for free.
 This software will help you migrate 2 user accounts for free.
 Additionally, you can also test all the features offered in this utility.

 Q. Are there any chances of data deletion or modification during the migration process?